-Corporate philanthropy is the act of a corporation contributing to nonprofit organizations through donations, volunteering, sponsorships, in-kind donations, and more in order to the organizations’ missions.
+Corporate philanthropy is the act of a corporation contributing to nonprofit organizations through donations, volunteerism, sponsorships, in-kind donations, and more in order to help advance the organizations’ missions.

-The problem is that not enough nonprofits know how to take advantage of corporate philanthropy opportunities.
+The problem is that not enough nonprofits know how to take advantage of corporate philanthropy.
 That’s why we’ve created this guide: to help organizations learn about corporate philanthropy so they know where to look in order to make the most of it.